cybertraining-dsc/su21-reu-366/project/index.md

 Perhaps one of the most monumental things in this modern-day is how our devices can behave like brains.
 Our various devices can call mom, play our favorite song, and answer our questions by just a simple utterance of Siri or Alexa.
 These things are all possible because of what we call artificial intelligence.
-Artificial intelligence is a part of computer science that involves learning, problem-solving, and replicates human intelligence.
+Artificial intelligence is a part of computer science that involves learning, problem-solving, and replication human intelligence.
 When we hear of artificial intelligence, we often hear of machine learning as well.
 The reason for this is because machine learning also involves the use of human intelligence.
 Machine learning is the process of a program or system getting more capable over time.